Jollywatt/jollywatt.github.io/_posts/2025-09-08-flexigrid.md

 \end{align*}
 $$

-Figure 5 demonstrates the tight layout algorithm for various values of $u$.
+Figure 5 demonstrates the tight layout algorithm for various values of $$u$$.
-Notice that, for each example, the centre of the node at $u$ is exactly at the linear interpolation of the cell centres, and that the cells are never too large (always tightly fitting nodes they contain).
+Notice that, for each example, the centre of the node at $$u$$ is exactly at the linear interpolation of the cell centres, and that the cells are never too large (always tightly fitting nodes they contain).

 <figure>